ANCIENT CULTURES of NORTHERN PERU and the INKA

 The Moche culture (also called Mochica in older literature) flourished from the

-first century BC to the eighth century AD, forming a kingdom stretching 550 km
+first to the eighth centuries AD, forming a kingdom stretching 550 km along the

 limited to a series of river valleys, and dependent on a complex system of